 Many of the examples that we use in these notes appear with further discussion in the Basic Business Statistics (BBS) casebook.
-In some cases, the casebook uses the same data that we consider in class and in others, like this one, the casebook considers a similar data set.
+In some cases, the casebook uses the same data that we consider in class and in others, like this one, the casebook considers a similar data set, usually from a different time period.

-Open GMAT.XLS with the JMP command File > Open.
-Select file type as Excel files (*.XLS)—since the column is labeled GMAT in Excel, we select “Always enforce Excel Row 1 as a label” in the JMP dialogue box.
+Get a copy of the data file GMAT.XLS from WebCafé.
+Open this file with the JMP command File > Open.
+Select file type as Excel files (*.XLS).
+Since the column is labeled GMAT in the first row of the Excel file, we select “Always enforce Excel Row 1 as a label” in the JMP dialogue box.
 By saving this file as GMAT05.JMP, you can then open it by simply clicking on the GMAT05.JMP file.

 Use Analyze > Distribution with GMAT selected as the Y column.
 To get the horizontal layout shown next, right-click on GMAT and then select Display Options > Horizontal Layout.
 Note sometimes the histogram won’t initially have contiguous rectangles.
 To fix this, you need to click on the hand tool (which changes the cursor to look like a hand) and then drag the “hand” s on the histogram.